hmkwizu/go-rest-base/README.md

 export CONNECTION_STRING="username:password@tcp(dbhost:dbport)/dbname"
 ```

+The default value for CONNECTION_STRING = "test:test@tcp(127.0.0.1:3306)/test?charset=utf8"

-Other variables you can export
+**Other variables you can export**

 PORT - Port for the REST API to listen (Default: 8080)

 SIGN_KEY - Signing Key for JWT Tokens (Default: 123456789)

 ## How to use
 The code is well commented to help you adapt it to your needs.
-Here is an explanation of some files you might need the most.
-The important files are in the folder api.
+The file main.go is the entry point to the application, you don't need to change it, normally you will work with files in the api folder.
+Here is an explanation of the files in the api folder.

 **repository.go** - this file keeps the code for database interactions.
 So anything to do with the database eg SELECT, UPDATE, DELETE etc should be in this file.